Balfour Beatty logo

 Key pieces of information about the business that you need to know about.

 Balfour Beatty’s 10-year transformation has created an operationally disciplined group.
 Through disciplined bidding, selective project targeting, cultural renewal, and technology-driven safety improvements, the company has delivered rising profitability and world-class safety standards.
-Its “Build to Last” approach embeds margin improvement and operational efficiency across the organisation.
-UK Construction remains on track to deliver a 3% PFO margin for 2025 even after excluding a one-off insurance recovery, and Support Services is set to finish the year near the top end of its 6–8% margin range.
+Its ‘Build to Last’ approach embeds margin improvement and operational efficiency across the organisation.
+UK Construction has already exceeded its long-standing 3% PFO margin target, reaching 3.5% in FY2025, while Support Services delivered an 8.5% margin, above its 6–8% target range.
 The £315m Warwickshire Highways Maintenance award reinforces execution credibility and long-term visibility within the Group’s lower-risk operating model.
 Employee engagement remains a core advantage in a tight labour market.

 The Group’s business sits squarely in front of powerful global trends: energy transition (major power transmission contracts with National Grid and SP Energy Networks), rearmament (UK defence infrastructure), and urbanisation (US public buildings and airports).
-Their end-to-end delivery model makes them a trusted partner on complex projects such as Sizewell C, HS2, Net Zero Teesside, and the newly awarded £162 million Dunard Centre in Edinburgh.
-With the 2025 order book set to grow around 20% and over £3.5 billion of new UK energy-related work added this year, Balfour Beatty combines long-term growth with tighter capital discipline.
-The inclusion of roughly £3 billion of Sizewell C work following financial close further strengthens visibility, while recent asset disposals reinforce a focus on higher-return opportunities.
+Their end-to-end delivery model makes them a trusted partner on complex projects such as Sizewell C, HS2, and Net Zero Teesside.
+The FY2025 order book reached a record £22.7bn, up 23%, driven by major UK energy and power transmission projects including over £3.5bn of new power generation work.
+Balfour Beatty combines long-term growth with tighter capital discipline, while recent asset disposals reinforce a focus on higher-return opportunities.

 The key events that could drive investment opportunities and shift markets.

-Continued execution of the £125m share buyback programme: reinforcing management’s commitment to disciplined capital returns, now underpinned by ongoing asset disposals.
+• Launch of the £200m 2026 share buyback programme: reinforcing management’s commitment to disciplined capital returns, now underpinned by ongoing asset disposals.
 Strengthening EPS and ROE metrics should support valuation multiples and share price momentum.
-The 2025 programme will complete imminently, with £189 million already returned to shareholders, and management confirming further buybacks will restart in January 2026, supported by continued cash generation.
+Following £189 million returned to shareholders in 2025, management has confirmed a new £200 million share buyback programme for 2026, supported by continued cash generation.

 Key pieces of information about the business risks that you need to know about.